ozonesurfer/gomgoweb2/README.md

 Add your Git's path to the GOPATH enviroment variable.
 Then, to build the web server, enter:

-go build gomgoweb.go
+go build gomgoweb2.go

 You might need more parameters if you're using Linux.
-To start the server, simply execute the "gomgoweb" command.
+To start the server, simply execute the "gomgoweb2" command.